CaskAle/summit-pi-project/TJBot-setup-notes.md

 ## Speaker/Microphone Issues

-### Garbled sound
+### Garbled Sound

 Due to a known issue with the Raspberry Pi involving a conflict between the LED and the 3.5mm speaker output, once you initialize the LED, the speaker will no longer produce audible output.
 Unfortunately, the only solution to this is to reboot the device (`sudo reboot`).
 Once the reboot has finished, the speaker should work properly.
 It will continue to work fine until the next time the LED is initialized.
 > **Note:** This problem only exists when using the 3.5mm jack for sound.
 If you happen to have a USB or Bluetooth speaker, you can use that without issue.

 ### Disable LED and Servo in Conversation Recipe

-In order to avoid conflicts with the build in Raspberry Pi speaker jack, edit the `tjbot/recipes/conversation/conversation.js` file.
+Because we do not provide you a servo in the kit you are using and also to avoid conflicts with the built in Raspberry Pi speaker jack, you will want to avoid initializing these devices when working on the conversation recipe.
+To do this,  edit the `tjbot/recipes/conversation/conversation.js` file.
 Near the top of that file, find the line (~ line 22) that looks like this:

 ``` javascript
 const hardware = [TJBot.HARDWARE.MICROPHONE, TJBot.HARDWARE.SPEAKER, TJBot.HARDWARE.LED_NEOPIXEL, TJBot.HARDWARE.SERVO];